More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Method

-We started the semi-structured interviews by introducing the intention of this study and asking for participants' consent.
-After asking background information such as family, education, profession, and life details, we went in-depth and asked about their mom vlogging experiences.
-Example questions included motivations and challenges of mom vlogging, attitude toward privacy leakage when presenting daily life, feedback from viewers, socialization, and income before and after mom vlogging.
+\textbf{Semi-structured Interviews.} We started the interviews by introducing our study intentions, requesting participants' consent, and collecting their demographics.
+We then went on to ask open-ended, in-depth questions about their vlogging experiences, such as attitudes toward privacy leakage, feedback from viewers, income changes, and so on.
+The full interview protocol can be seen in Section \ref{interview}.

-One native Chinese speaker in the research team conducted the interviews via audio calls, except for one mom vlogger, who preferred to answer questions in text.
-The interviews were conducted between April and May 2022, and each lasted around 30 minutes.
-We recorded the interviews and used auto-transcribing tools provided by Sogou\footnote{\url{https://rec.sogou.com/voice}} and Xunfei\footnote{\url{https://www.iflyrec.com/html/addMachineOrder.html}} to produce rough transcripts.
-The research team then manually corrected errors.
+One author who is a native Chinese speaker conducted the interviews via audio calls between April and May 2022.
+Each interview lasted around 30 minutes, and was audio-recorded and auto-transcribed with a tool provided by Sogou\footnote{\url{https://rec.sogou.com/voice}}.
+The research team then checked the transcripts and corrected errors.